manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 more stable, and performant.

 Let us revisit the Hello World code we wrote in the **Setup React Webpack** chapter, to understand the React and ES6 features used so far.
+Subsequent chapters introduce React and ES6 features based on the context of samples written for the chapter.
+This spreads your learning journey as you apply these concepts.

 ## File and folder structure